Friends of the U of A Museums 25th Anniversary Student Internship in Museum Innovation

 Museums and Collections Services

-- Applications will be adjudicated by the University of Alberta Museums Policy and Planning Committee in accordance with University of Alberta human resource protocols, by March 31, 2017.
+- Applications will be adjudicated in accordance with University of Alberta human resource protocols by March 30, 2018.

-- Remuneration: The Internship is funded annually through a donation from the Friends of the University of Alberta Museums, and through fundraising efforts.
-Funds raised annually will determine the availability and number of internships offered each year.
+- Remuneration: $18.07/hour (+4% vacation and +3.46% statutory holiday pay).
+The internship is funded annually through a donation from the Friends of the University of Alberta Museums.